hueychen27/brightness_manager_for_kde_plasma/README.md

 Don't change the path to the files (changing username's home folder, moving the file or folder to another place) or else you would have to manually update the path to the `decrease_brightness.sh` and `increase_brightness.sh` files.

 Want to change the brightness step for the files when you add this in the keyboard shortcuts?
-Just modify the `brightness.conf` value to any positive number.
+Just change the number in the `increment.conf` file to a positive number.